-Bachelor's degree in biology, chemistry or related field
+Bachelor's degree in biology, chemistry, neuroscience, molecular biology, or related field required.

 The successful candidate(s) for this position will be subject to a pre-employment background check.